DimitriPalmer22/Relapse-Code-Documentation/_temp/02-02 UI Scenes Rework.md

 The current system you guys have been using for when the player falls of the level is a placeholder.
 I have made a new system to replace it / make it better.

+You can see examples of this new system in:
+- The Garden_WallRunning scene under the CHECKPOINTING GameObject
+- The Garden_Ghostrunner scene under the CHECKPOINTING (NEW) GameObject

 ### Overview
 Basically, this system uses 2 types of colliders:
 - Checkpoint colliders: When the player touches these, the script automatically stores the most recent checkpoint the player reached.
 - Reset colliders: When the player touches these, the script will reset the player's position AND ROTATION to the *most recent* checkpoint they crossed.
 This way, the designers can just put big ass reset colliders everywhere to make sure that the player can never get out of the level.
-Also, the designers wouldn't have to specify respawn positions for every single collider they place.
+Also, the designers don't have to specify respawn positions for every single collider they place.